Miss World Venezuela 2014

-Miss World Venezuela 2014 was the sixth Miss World Venezuela pageant.
+Miss World Venezuela 2014 was the 6th Miss World Venezuela pageant.
 It was held at the Venevisión Studios in Caracas, Venezuela on August 2, 2014.

 At the end of the event, Karen Soto of Zulia crowned Debora Menicucci of Amazonas as Miss World Venezuela 2014.
-She represented Venezuela at the Miss World 2014 pageant.
+Menicucci represented Venezuela at the Miss World 2014 pageant.

 Pageant

 Selection committee

 The judges for Miss World Venezuela include: